Anatomy and Regenerative Medicine

 A unique group are our surgeon prosectors, retired doctors with 40+ years of clinical experience, who teach in the Anatomy Room.

-In November 2019, the Department received the internationally recognised Athena SWAN Bronze Award for gender equality in higher education.
+In November 2019, the Department received the internationally recognised Athena Swan Bronze Award for gender equality in higher education.

 Watch the video on the history of teaching at RCSI Department of Anatomy and Regenerative Medicine